vesuxyz/docs/blog/2025-11-27-unified-liquidity/index.md

 Vesu currently has 18 pools across V1 and V2, which made it harder to find the right market and spread liquidity across many smaller pools.
 Consolidating liquidity in the newer V2 pools reduces this fragmentation and creates a simpler setup.

-V2 pools run on improved smart contracts [audited by Zenith, ChainSecurity and OpenZeppelin](https://docs.vesu.xyz/security/audits).
+V2 pools run on improved smart contract audited by Zenith, ChainSecurity and OpenZeppelin.
+Their full reports are available in the [docs](https://docs.vesu.xyz/security/audits).
 Each pool uses its own isolated contract, with less complexity and better gas efficiency.

 **Benefits for users:**
 - Less fragmentation: liquidity concentrated in stronger pools
 - Better UX: simpler to find the right markets
 - Future-proof: all new features and improvements will focus on V2

-## Benefits of native USDC
+## Strengths of native USDC

 Native USDC is issued directly by Circle and comes with clear benefits: